-Transactions between related parties, including amounts due to and from affiliates and due to Company Shareholder (note 14), are recorded at the exchange amount agreed to between them.
+Transactions between related parties, including amounts due to and from affiliates and due to Company Shareholder (note 13), are recorded at the exchange amount agreed to between them.
 Unless otherwise noted in these financial statements, the exchange amount approximates fair value at the date of transaction and is premised on terms common to transactions entered into with arm's length parties.

 Unipec America Inc., an affiliate of SCEL, was contracted to sell all SCEL's Syncrude Sweet Premium production from Syncrude.
-Total sales in the year ended December 31, 2019 were \$542 million (2018 - \$442 million).
-The amount due from Unipec America Inc. at December 31, 2019 is \$58 million (December 31, 2018 - \$19 million) and is included in accounts receivable.
+Total sales in the year ended December 31, 2021 were \$617 million (2020 - \$347 million).
+The amount due from Unipec America Inc. at December 31, 2021 is \$58 million (December 31, 2020 - \$46 million) and is included in accounts receivable.

-The Company's shareholder loaned \$84 million (2018 - \$159 million) to the Company in the period to fund the Company's operations.
+The Company's shareholder did not loan any funds to the Company in 2020 or 2021 to fund the Company's operations.
 The Company reimburses its parent company for certain travel and accommodation expenses.
+The Company repaid \$808 million (2020 - \$388 million) to the Company's shareholder in the period.